 Take a lift to lovely Serravalle Langhe, from where you join the Sentiero della Valle Tanaro.
 First, shaded by hazelnut, oak and poplar trees, you reach Albaretto della Torre dominated by its 13th century Duecentesca tower.
-After lunch the panorama opens out with spectacular views back to Alba and the Tanaro Valley as you descend gently towards Benevello.
-There's time for one last swim before dinner.
+After lunch the panorama opens out with spectacular views back to Alba and the Tanaro Valley as you descend gently towards Benevello and your final gastronomic dinner (included) on the hotel's terrace.

 You stay at Villa d'Amelia (breakfast and evening meal)